Devail1/window-snapper-resizer/README.md

 ## Inspiration

-This project is heavily inspired by the window centering helper freeware by [Kamil Szymborski](https://www.szymborski.net/software/).
-We aim to provide a modern, user-friendly alternative with additional features and customization options.
+This project is heavily inspired by the window centering helper freeware by [Kamil Szymborski](https://kamilszymborski.github.io/).
+Window Snapper & Resizer offers a modern approach to window management with additional features and extensive customization capabilities.

 ## Installation

 To use Window Snapper & Resizer, [download](portable/Window%20Snapper%20&%20Resizer%201.0.0.exe?raw=1+) the latest release from the [GitHub repository](https://github.com/devail1/window-snapper-resizer) and run the executable file.
-Follow the on-screen instructions to complete the installation process.

 ## Usage